 Bitterness only makes your life worse too, while you are being angry at home your ex-wife/husband is out enjoying their lives.

-You’re luckier than you think.
+4. Recognize that you’re luckier than you think.

 Being divorced will open your life up to more responsibilities than ever before.
 My ex-wife handled all of our finances and home life.
 When we broke up this was something I needed to learn how to do.
 It was stressful.